assaabloy-ppi/salt-channel/readme.md

 works well on small embedded processors.
 It has a lower handshake overhead.
 See [this comparison](files/salt-channel-vs-tls-2017-05.md).
 Salt Channel *always* supports mutual authentication and forward secrecy.
 The protocol supports secret client IDs.
-TLS does not support this.
+TLS does not.

-This protocol and the code in this repository has been developed by ASSA ABLOY AB -- the global leader in door opening solutions.
+The development of the code in this repository and the protocol itself has been financed by [ASSA ABLOY AB](http://www.assaabloy.com/) -- the global leader in door opening solutions.
 Thank you for supporting this.

-We thank Daniel Bernstein for developing the underlying algorithms that are used.
-Our contribution is completely based on his work.
+We thank Daniel Bernstein for developing the underlying cryptography algorithms.
+Our work here is completely based on his work.